SKawsar/Python-Fundamentals/README.md

 I taught Python to 200+ students through an online platform.
 These are the course materials I built for my students (Mostly graduate-level students from the Non-CS background).

+Video Lectures on Youtube: https://lnkd.in/g2nFUxZe

 # Fundamentals of Programming with Python

 Lecture 01: Introduction to Python
-- Familiarity with Google Colab, Anaconda, jupyter notebook, and Github
+- Familiarity with Google Colab, Anaconda, Jupyter Notebook, and GitHub
 - Learn logical thinking by playing blockly games: Maze
 - Learn about Python data types and basic Mathematical Operations